 Rimma Skvortsova (1999) received an MA in Music Pedagogy from Moscow State University of Pedagogy and BA with Honors in Piano Pedagogy and Choir Conducting from the Glinka College of Music, Dnepropetrovsk, Ukraine.
 She has more than thirty years of experience teaching piano including classical, folk, and modern music in music schools in Russia and United States.
 Mrs. Skvortsova is skilled in preparing childrens’ recitals and performances.

 Sue Miller (2007) earned a BA in Music Education from Susquehanna University and has since taken Graduate Level (Continuing Education) courses from Westminster Choir College in Piano Pedagogy.
 Most recently she studied advanced classical technique with Dr. Stanley Yerlow (www.yerlow.com) who teaches and performs in the NYC area and is a professor at Fordham University.
-Her current studies with David Kenney with a focus to jazz improvisation, theory and arranging.
-Ms. Miller has performed in many different venues over the years, as a solo artist, accompanist and most currently as a band leader.
+Her current studies Jazz piano improvisation and arranging with Vince Dimura at Princeton University.
+Previously, she studied under David Kenney with a focus to jazz improvisation, theory and arranging.
+Ms. Miller also performs regularly at many different venues, as a solo artist, accompanist and most currently as a band leader.

 Jonathan Thompson (2007) is a singer-songwriter and multi-instrumentalist who talents as a saxophonist, guitarist, and vocalist have been a contribution to the Philadelphia music scene for over ten years.
 He currently collaborates through writing, performance and / or studio work with Philadelphia and New York area artists including the Machine, Matt Davis’s Aerial Photograph, Oud Blues, Ellipsis, Chris Harford, Sinking Ship and Jason Fraticelli and the Dreams.